-Joseph Thomas -- the man convicted of the murder, rape and kidnapping of Mentor woman Annie McSween -- spoke on his own behalf during his sentencing hearing Thursday morning.
+Joseph Thomas -- -- spoke on his own behalf during his sentencing hearing Thursday morning.

 Thomas talked briefly, less than a minute.
 Additionally, he did not do it under oath so prosecutors did not have a chance to cross examine him.

 Thomas told the jurors that he had passed a polygraph test and another man had not.
 Yet the other man wasn't on trial, he said.

 Assistant Lake County Prosecutor Charles Cichocki objected because the polygraph evidence had already been ruled inadmissible Wednesday by Lake County Court of Common Pleas Judge Richard Collins Jr.

 "The reliability of polygraph evidence has not sufficiently been established and, therefore, such evidence is not admissible in this case," Collins told the jury.